OpenFn/docs/docs/cli.md

 You’ll learn about these commands in the following challenges, but please refer to this section for the key commands used in working with the CLI.

-1.  openfn execute [path]
+1.  **openfn execute [path]**

     > Path is the job to load the job from (a .js file or a dir containing a
     > job.js file) For example `openfn execute foo/job.js ` Reads foo/job.js,
     > looks for state and output in foo

-2.  `openfn foo/job.js -i -a http`
+2.  **openfn foo/job.js -i -a http**

+    ```
-    `-i, --autoinstall Auto-install the language adaptor`
+    -i, --autoinstall Auto-install the language adaptor

-    `-a, --adaptors, --adaptor A language adaptor to use for the job`
+    -a, --adaptors, --adaptor A language adaptor to use for the job

-    > If an adaptor is already installed by auto install, you can use the
-    > command without the -i options.
-I.e <code>openfn foo/job.js -a http</code>
+    If an adaptor is already installed by auto install, you can use the command without the -i options.
+    i.e openfn foo/job.js -a http
+    ```

 3. You can pass `-l info` or `--log info` to get more feedback about what's happening, or `--log debug` for more details than you could ever use.
 Below